nicklockwood/XMLDictionary/README.md

     - (NSDictionary *)dictionaryWithString:(NSString *)string;
     - (NSDictionary *)dictionaryWithFile:(NSString *)path;

-ALternatively, you can simply modify the settings of `[XMLDictionaryParser sharedInstance]` to affect the settings for all dictionaries parsed subsequently using the NSDictionary category extension methods.
+Alternatively, you can simply modify the settings of `[XMLDictionaryParser sharedInstance]` to affect the settings for all dictionaries parsed subsequently using the NSDictionary category extension methods.

 Use the following properties to tweak the parsing behaviour: